Timothée Taufflieb

-Timothée Taufflieb (born 1 December 1992) is a French professional footballer who plays for Championnat National club Villefranche as a midfielder.
+Timothée Taufflieb (born 1 December 1992) is a French professional footballer who plays for Championnat National 3 club Mâcon as a midfielder.

-Professional career
+Career

 Beginning his career with Paris Saint-Germain B, Taufflieb was called up to the senior team Paris Saint-Germain making his debut in a 6–0 Ligue 1 win over Caen on 16 April 2016.
 With his brief appearance, Taufflieb helped Paris win the 2015–16 Ligue 1 and earned himself a winner's trophy.
 Fearing limited first team opportunities, Taufflieb moved to Quevilly-Rouen and helped them get promoted to the Ligue 2 in 2017.
 In July 2019 he signed for FC Villefranche.